Portraits are your chance for an attorney to see how you’ll “play” on the stand. It’s not a beauty contest.

 - discreet (no one wants to tell their secrets to someone they don’t trust.)

-During cross-examination, attorneys will try and get you to present only one quality, at the expense of the other.
-How will you be the “kindly listener” while delivering “knowledgeable assertion?”
+During cross-examination, attorneys will try and get you to present only one quality–defensive, angry, self-doubting.
+Your portrait conveys the “kindly listener” while delivering “knowledgeable assertion.”

 Secrets to good portraits:

 - a smile, or a warm resting face and additional photos with

 - a serious resting face